rpt-labs/no-branches-no-cry/README.md

 Now you can paste the exact path!

 ### Rejoice!
 Your fingers are about 357 keystrokes younger than they would have been!

+Oh yeah... you still have to push your new branches back up to github.
+Do that with:
+`git push --all`